 ‘Her precise, even strident, vocals effortlessly dominate proceedings’ The Independent

-King Coya is the digitalized, imaginary version of Gaby Kerpel, who blends traditional Colombian cumbia and Argentine folklore with electronic music.
-His credits include the score to De La Guarda and Fuerza Bruta, and his album Carnabailito – produced by Gustavo Santaolalla – is considered as a foundational piece of new Folktronica and Electro Cumbia in Argentina and South America.
+Opening the night is King Coya the digitalised, imaginary version of Gaby Kerpel, who blends traditional Colombian cumbia and Argentine folklore with electronic music.
+His credits include scores for De La Guarda and Fuerzabruta, and his album Carnabailito – produced by Gustavo Santaolalla – is considered by many to be the bedrock of Folktronica and Electro Cumbia in South America.

 16+.
 Under 18s must be accompanied by an adult.